practicalli/neovim/docs/install/terminal-tools.md

 Neovim is a terminal based application and [Kitty Terminal](#kitty-terminal) is highly recommended.

-File system search and other system information based features presented in AstroNvim relies on [external command line tools](#command-line-tools).
+File system search and other system information based features relie on [external command line tools](#command-line-tools).

 Language Server Protocol servers, format and lint tools managed by Mason often require [Nodejs](#nodejs) to install & run.